Firm’s Flagship Application Migrated to Microsoft Azure with the help of MATRIX Offshore

 Some cloud migrations can be laborious, as many in-house applications require redesign before a move to the Cloud.
 MATRIX architects preferred the “lift-and-shift” approach, which allowed TriageNow to take an in-house app and replicate it in the Cloud without modifying its design.

-The MATRIX Nearshore team did all the work to move the app to Azure on a Windows 10 platform featuring the latest security features.
+MATRIX Offshore did all the work to move the app to Azure on a Windows 10 platform featuring the latest security features.
 They also connected to a new MySQL database and created a modernized front end for the website.
 Reducing reporting complexity was a big part of the project.
 Williamson noted that the team worked hard to improve the process of triaging an employee, gathering information and history, and generating a comprehensive report for the client that satisfied healthcare legislative requirements.

 The development environment, production site, and database are now fully migrated to Azure.
 “Everything you would expect to be on the ground is now in the Cloud,” Williamson said.